Skip to main contentSkip to main content

 5.2 Dependency Management

-• Regular Updates: Dependencies are updated monthly with security patches
+• Regular Updates: Dependencies are updated as security patches and product priorities require

 • Latest Versions: We use the latest stable versions of Next.js, React, and security libraries